 2014 Mustang GTs (2)$3,836

 2008 Town and Country Limited minivans (2)$2,600

 Military Drivers in Nevada

-Nevada has more than 143, 000 veterans, including nearly 50,000 from the Gulf War, and 11,383 active duty military personnel.
+Nevada has some 140, 000 veterans and over 10,000 active-duty military personnel.
 If you are in the military or a veteran, you may be eligible for discounts or special programs designed for soldiers.
-Some companies - like GEICO - offer up discounts of up to 15 percent for active duty or retired military members and National Guard troops.
+Some companies - like GEICO - offer up discounts of up to 15 percent for active-duty or retired military members and National Guard troops.

 Nevada Service Members:

 How the Vehicle You Choose Affects Your Premium

 Insurers associate sports cars with reckless driving, and our research found an older model SUV has less impact on your premium than a recent model sports car.

 Military Drivers: How Premium Ranges Differ by Driver Age and Vehicle

 Compare Average Premiums Available to Nevada Military Personnel